-In terms of practice, attention should be paid to decisions by the Intellectual Rights Court, which acts as the cassation court for current cases.
+In terms of practice, attention should be paid to decisions by the IP Court, which acts as the cassation court for current cases.

-The Intellectual Rights Court has considered many notable cases in recent years, including a trademark invalidation dispute filed by the heir of the first man in space, Yuri Gagarin, against alleged use of the surname in a trademark (Case SIP-238/2016), and an unfair competition case involving trademark registration of a popular soft drink (Case SIP-744/2014).
+The IP Court has considered many notable cases in recent years, including a trademark invalidation dispute filed by the heir of the first man in space, Yuri Gagarin, against alleged use of the surname in a trademark,2 and an unfair competition case involving trademark registration of a popular soft drink.3

-One example of a significant award for trademark infringement is a case involving the grey import of supplies of medical devices (Resolution of the Commercial Court of Saint-Petersburg and Leningrad Region of 6 June 2016, Case No. 56-709/2016), where the trademark owner was awarded 45 million roubles.
+One example of a significant award for trademark infringement is a case involving the grey import of supplies of medical devices,4 where the trademark owner was awarded 45 million roubles.